Egor-Gaidiuchenko/goGreen/README.md

 # Go Green
 This is my very first project on GitHub.
-It is landing page for some environment protection organization.
+This is landing page for environment protection organization.
 Here I learn markdown using Flexbox.

 ### Technologies